nathanielshak/advancedprogramming/Lesson8/README.md

 * Gain more practice with using data structures.
 * Practice decomposing complex functions into smaller, simpler functions.

-Learning to code is like learning to play an instrument - It's all about practice and repetition.
+Learning to code is like learning to play an instrument - it's all about practice and repetition.
 This lesson contains a few more practice problems to reinforce what you've learned.

 ## 1. round_sum

-The first question is on CodingBat again.
+The first question is on CodingBat.
 Do to the question [here](http://codingbat.com/prob/p179960), then return here afterward for the other questions - they will all be in exercises.py.

 ## 2. Find last letters

 The next exercise is in exercises.py.
-Copy the code to your own file, then find this code:
+Find this code in the file:

 	# 2. Find last letters